Quin, County Clare: History

 Some of the most important prehistoric gold works in Ireland were found in Quin.

 An earlier abbey was founded in Quin around 1250 but burned down in 1278.
 In 1280, Thomas de Clare built a Norman castle on the same site, which later fell into ruin.
 During the time of this castle, Quin is first mentioned as a village.

 The castle ruins were later rebuilt as a church (c.
 1350) and Quin Abbey (1433).
 Quin Abbey is considered to be one of the finest and most complete remains of monastic antiquity in Ireland.
 The abbey housed many Franciscan friars until the death of the last monk, Father Hogan, in 1820.
 His burial site can be visited in the abbey.

 News of the Irish Rebellion of 1641 was first announced in County Clare "at the great fair of Quin".

 In 1837, the parish had a small plain church of the Church of Ireland, built in 1797.
 At the time, a new Catholic chapel in Gothic style was being built.

 Demographics

 As of 1831, there were 2,918 inhabitants, of whom 173 lived in the village.
 According to a 2002 Census, Quin had a population of 853.
 By 2006, the population had grown to around 1,048.
 In the 2022 census, the village population was 922.

 Sport

 Clooney Quin GAA was founded in 1888.
 Players for the Clooney/Quin club include Amby Power, who captained the Clare 1914 All-Ireland winning team.

 Transport

 Quin is approximately 21 kilometres from Shannon Airport.

-Bus Éireann bus 317 and Local Link bus 318 both operate to and from Ennis and Limerick.
+Quin is served by Bus Éireann bus 317 and Local Link bus 318, both routes operate to and from Ennis and Limerick.